hazelcast/hazelcast-reference-manual/src/DDS.md

 	- [Set](#set): The distributed and concurrent implementation of `java.util.Set`.
 It does not allow duplicate elements and does not preserve their order.
 	- [List](#list): Very similar to Hazelcast Set, except that it allows duplicate elements and preserves their order.
 	- [MultiMap](#multimap): This is a specialized Hazelcast map.
 It is distributed, where multiple values under a single key can be stored.
 	- [ReplicatedMap](#replicated-map): This does not partition data, i.e. it does not spread data to different cluster members.
-Instead, it replicates the data to all nodes.
+Instead, it replicates the data to all members.
 - **Topic**: Distributed mechanism for publishing messages that are delivered to multiple subscribers; this is also known as a publish/subscribe (pub/sub) messaging model.
 Please see the [Topic section](#topic) for more information.
 There is also the Reliable Topic data structure which uses the same Hazelcast Topic interface.
 As a difference, it is backed up by the Ringbuffer data structure.
 Please see the [Reliable Topic section](#reliable-topic).
 - **Concurrency utilities**:
 	- [Lock](#lock): Distributed implementation of `java.util.concurrent.locks.Lock`.
 When you lock using Hazelcast Lock, the critical section that it guards is guaranteed to be executed by only one thread in the entire cluster.